Katy Perry: 2007–2009: Breakthrough with One of the Boys

 After Columbia dropped Perry, Angelica Cob-Baehler, then a publicity executive at the label, brought Perry's demos to Virgin Records chairman Jason Flom.
 Flom was convinced that she could be a breakthrough star and she was signed to Capitol Records in April 2007.
 The label arranged for her to work with Dr. Luke to add an "undeniable smash" to her existing material.
 Perry and Dr. Luke co-wrote the songs "I Kissed a Girl" and "Hot n Cold" for her second album One of the Boys.
 A campaign was started with the November 2007 release of the video to "Ur So Gay", a song aimed at introducing her to the music market.
 A digital EP of the same name was also released that month.
 Madonna helped publicize the song by praising it on the JohnJay & Rich radio show in April 2008, stating "Ur So Gay" was her "favorite song" at the time.
 In March 2008, Perry made a cameo appearance as a club singer in the Wildfire episode "Life's Too Short" and appeared as herself during a photo shoot that June on The Young and the Restless for the show's magazine Restless Style.

 Perry released her first single with Capitol, "I Kissed a Girl", on April 28, 2008, as the lead single from One of the Boys.
 The first station to pick up the song was WRVW in Nashville, who were inundated with enthusiastic calls the first three days they played it.
-The track reached number one on the US Billboard Hot 100.
+The track topped the U.S. Billboard Hot 100 on July 5, 2008, and remained number one for seven consecutive weeks.
 "I Kissed a Girl" created controversy among both religious and LGBT groups.
 The former criticized its homosexual theme, while the latter accused her of using bi-curiosity to sell records.
-In response to speculation that her parents opposed her music and career, Perry told MTV that they had no problems with her success.
-One of the Boys, released on June 17, 2008, garnered mixed critical reviews and reached number nine on the US Billboard 200.
+In response to speculation that her parents opposed her music and career, Perry told MTV News that they had no problems with her success.

+One of the Boys, released on June 17, 2008, garnered mixed critical reviews and reached number nine on the U.S. Billboard 200.
 The album went on to sell 7 million copies worldwide.
-"Hot n Cold" was released the following September and became the album's second successful single, reaching number three on the Billboard Hot 100 while topping charts in Germany, Canada, the Netherlands and Austria.
+"Hot n Cold" was released the following September and became the album's second successful single, reaching number three on the Billboard Hot 100, while topping charts in Germany, Canada, the Netherlands, and Austria.
 Later singles "Thinking of You" and "Waking Up in Vegas" were released in 2009 and reached the top 30 of the Hot 100.
-The Matrix's self-titled debut album, which Perry had recorded with the band in 2004, was released onto iTunes on January 27, 2009, as a result of her solo success.